tknie/clu/README.md

 For details have a look at the API documentation.
 It can be referenced here: <https://godoc.org/github.com/tknie/flynn>

+## Authentication

+There are several possibilities to use authentication

+* Create a realm file containing user and password
+* Using LDAP or system password authentication
+* Using a SQL query to authenticate to SQL database

+All these configuration are located in <https://github.com/tknie/services>.

+## Authorization

+You can use SQL authorization limits if you use SQL users.
+CLU provides a query entry role management to obmit user specific queries for read- or write-access.

 ## Example of Clu usage

 ### Query records in database